 Sermon 08.26.18: Giving Ourselves Away by Rev. Rebecca F. Benner

-Third Thursday, 2:30-4 p.m., and first Tuesday, 7:30-9 p.m., Prog.
+Thu., Mar.
+21, 2:30-4 p.m., Prog.
 Bldg.
-Next Tuesday session is Dec.
-4. Next Thursday session is Dec.
-20. Contact Mary Paxton.
+Meets the first Tuesday from 7:30-9 p.m. and the third Thursday from 2:30-4 p.m.
+Contact Mary Paxton.
 No registration required; just show up.
-This newly gathering (and hopefully ongoing) group welcomes all parties interested in schmoozing over their needlework or other portable projects on an “as possible” basis.
-There will be no formal instructor, but the members will assist each other (including beginners) in mastering new techniques and planning future projects, while they get to know each other better.
-To accommodate all who may be interested, those available will meet twice a month, once during the day and once in the […]
+This group welcomes all parties interested in schmoozing over needlework or other portable projects.
+There is no formal instructor, but participants assist each other (including beginners) in mastering new techniques and planning future projects, while they get to know each other better.
+To accommodate all who may be interested, those available meet twice a month, once during the day and once in the evening.

 Aug.
 20, 2018.
 By Senior Minister Rev. David A. Miller.
 This past week, in jest, someone posted an article on my Facebook page about how people who decorate earlier for Christmas are happier people.
 Yes, there were lots of fun comments and cries of exasperation because I love decorating for autumn, and as soon as the holidays approach I try to get those decorations up as fast as possible.
 Although all of this was good fun, there is actually something behind my decorating desires.
 I love the colors of the fall as they break up the everyday backdrop of my life.
 I love the lights, colors and sounds of the […]

-Mon., Dec.
+Mon., Mar.
+25, Apr.
+15, May 27 and Jun.
 10, 7:30-9 p.m., Prog.
 Bldg.
-Class started Sep.
-17. Led by Zim Putney.
-Register online here, in the Commons after services or email Melissa Campos-Poehnert, firstname.lastname@example.org.
+(Current session of this class started Jan.
+7.)
+Led by Zim Putney.
+Register online here or email Melissa Campos-Poehnert, firstname.lastname@example.org.
 Eckhart Tolle says we are only truly alive in this moment.
 In this class we strive to be more present and self-aware now, following the voice of our deepest inner resources: our intelligence, emotions, feelings and values.
 We apply the wisdom of Jack Kornfield’s book “The Wise Heart,” as well as teachings of Tara Brach and others.
-We practice mindfulness in each meeting through reading (mind), movement (body) and meditation (spirit) and the shared wisdom of others in the class.
+We practice mindfulness in each meeting through reading (mind), movement (body) and meditation (spirit) and the shared wisdom of others in […]